Dalgarven Mill – Museum of Ayrshire Country Life and Costume: "Thirlage" and the mills of Ayrshire

 The basic anatomy of a millstone.
 Note that this is a runner stone.
 A bedstone would not have the "Spanish Cross" into which the supporting mill rind fits.

 Thirlage was the feudal law by which the laird (lord) could force all those farmers living on his lands to bring their grain to his mill to be ground.
 Additionally they had to carry out repairs on the mill, maintain the lade and weir as well as conveying new millstones to the site.
 The width of some of the first roads was determined by the requirements of at least two people on either side of a millstone with a wooden axle called a 'mill-wand'.

-The Thirlage Law was repealed in 1779 and after this many mills fell out of use as competition and unsubsidised running costs took their toll.
+The restrictions created by the laws of thirlage, despite many legal challenges, did not experience any real relaxation until the passing by Parliament of the Thirlage Act in 1799, which enabled thirled tenants to apply to pay an annual sum in corn or in money to escape their thirlage obligations, or, in some cases, pay a large lump sum to buy themselves out of it completely.
+After this time, many mills fell out of use as unsubsidised running costs and competition by other mills took their toll.
 This may explain why so many mills went out of use, as deduced from comparing Armstrong's 1775 map with the 1885 OS map.

 For example, Lambroch Mill on Lambroughton Loch served the small Lambroughton farms and apart from stone rubble and some other indications, it has entirely vanished.

 The Museum of Country Life

 The three-storey grain store has been converted during the main restoration period of 1985 to 1987, to house an extensive collection of Ayrshire farming and domestic memorabilia, reflecting the self-sufficiency of the pre-industrial rural community that was Dalgarven.
 Displays include the themes of ploughing, threshing, harvesting and the village smithy.
-An antique shop is housed in an old outbuilding, a cafe provides snacks and meals and the original mill on the River Garnock's edge is being developed.
+A cafe provides snacks and meals.